tealok-tech/hugo-theme-mainroad/README.md

 [services.googleAnalytics]
   ID = "" # Enable Google Analytics by entering your tracking ID

-[Author] # Used in authorbox
-  name = "John Doe"
-  bio = "John Doe's true identity is unknown.
-Maybe he is a successful blogger or writer.
-Nobody knows it." avatar = "img/avatar.png"

 [Params]
   description = "John Doe's Personal blog about everything" # Site description.
 Used in meta description copyright = "John Doe" # Footer copyright holder, otherwise will use site title